aredfern15/shopping-cart/README.md

 print(products)

-Make sure to save Python files like this whenever you're done editing them.
+Remember to save your files to ensure that the contents remain in the file.
 After setting up a virtual environment, we will be ready to run this file.

 # Enviornment Setup

-It is possible to complete this project using the "base" Anaconda environment, because the basic requirements don't require any third-party packages.
-However if you eventually end up tackling bonus challenges that require third-party packages, then you'll want to create and activate a new Anaconda virtual environment, and use a "requirements.txt" file approach to installing your packages:
+You will not need to use any third-party packages for this project.
+However, if you desire to complete the extra credit, you will eventually need to use the "base" Anaconda environment.
+Afterwards, you'll want to create and activate a new Anaconda virtual environment, and use a "requirements.txt" file approach to installing your packages (such as pip):

     ## IF USING THIRD-PARTY PACKAGES, USE A NEW ENV:
 conda create -n shopping-env python=3.8